Implementing PCA

 10.1 Essential Concepts

 PCA on genomic data serves specific purposes that differ from general dimensionality reduction.
-In genomics, PCA primarily identifies population structure and batch effects rather than reducing features for modeling.
-PC1-PC2 capture continental ancestry, PC3-PC10 capture finer population structure, and later PCs often reflect technical artifacts.
-Understanding these purposes guides interpretation - low variance explained isn’t a problem, it’s expected when analyzing subtle population differences.
+In genomics, PCA primarily identifies population structure and batch effects rather than reducing features for modelling.
+PC1–PC2 capture continental ancestry, PC3–PC10 capture finer population structure, and later PCs often reflect technical artifacts.
+Low variance explained per component is expected, not a failure.

 Quality control determines PCA validity more than the PCA algorithm itself.
 Running PCA on un-QC’d data produces results that look mathematically correct but are scientifically meaningless.
-Remove low-quality samples first (they distort allele frequencies), then filter SNPs by missingness (high-missing SNPs are unreliable), then remove rare variants (low MAF adds noise).
-This ordering matters - sample QC affects SNP metrics, so samples must be filtered before SNP-level QC.
-Skipping or reordering these steps produces different, less reliable results.
+Remove low-quality samples first (they distort allele frequencies), then filter SNPs by missingness, then remove rare variants.
+This ordering matters: sample QC affects SNP-level metrics.

 Parameter choice balances memory, speed, and accuracy.
-The k parameter (number of blocks) controls memory usage: larger k = less memory per block but more I/O overhead.
-The q parameter (hierarchy levels) determines how blocks are combined: q=1 works for moderate data, q=2 needed for very large matrices.
-The threads parameter enables parallelization but shows diminishing returns beyond physical CPU cores.
-For typical genomic analyses, k=4-8, q=1, and threads matching your cores provides good performance without extensive tuning.
+The k parameter controls how many local SVDs are computed per hierarchical level (more blocks = less memory per block, more I/O overhead).
+The q parameter controls how many levels are used to combine intermediate results (q=1 is sufficient for moderate sizes, q=2 for very large matrices).
+The threads parameter enables parallelization with diminishing returns beyond physical CPU cores.

 10.2 When to Use This Workflow